-Microbiology graduate students are associated with the Microbiology/ Virology/ Parasitology track (MVP) track of the Cell and Molecular Biology Graduate Group (CAMB) the Immunology Graduate Group (IGG) or the Genomics and Computational Biology Graduate Group.
-All three graduate groups draw Penn faculty from the schools of Medicine, Veterinary Medicine, Dental Medicine, and Arts and Sciences, as well as investigators at the adjacent Wistar Institute, the Children’s Hospital of Philadelphia and the Fox Chase Cancer Center.
-Approximately 100 students are currently working towards their PhD degrees in the field of microbiology.
+Microbiology graduate students are trained in Penn Graduate Groups, which include the Microbiology/ Virology/ Parasitology track (MVP), the Immunology Graduate Group (IGG) or the Genomics and Computational Biology Graduate Group (GCB).
+All three graduate groups draw Penn faculty from the schools of Medicine, Veterinary Medicine, Dental Medicine, and Arts and Sciences, as well as investigators at the adjacent Wistar Institute, the Children’s Hospital of Philadelphia.

-There are also a large number of postdoctoral fellows training for careers in microbiology.
-Postdoctoral fellows are encouraged to participate in mentoring programs organized by the Department and by Biomedical Postdoctoral Programs.
+Postdoctoral fellows are also encouraged to participate in mentoring programs organized by the Department and by Biomedical Postdoctoral Programs.
 Seven NIH-funded training grants help support both pre- and postdoctoral trainees in microbiology.

 © The Trustees of the University of Pennsylvania | Site best viewed in a supported browser. | Site Design: PMACS Web Team.